GoogleContainerTools/kpt-functions-catalog/functions/ts/kubeval/README.md

 The following keys can be used in the `data` field of the ConfigMap, and all of them are optional:

-- `schema_location`: The base URL used to fetch the json schemas.
+- `schema_location`: The base URI used to fetch the json schemas.
 The default is empty.
 This feature only works with imperative runs, since declarative runs allow neither network access nor volume mount.
-- `additional_schema_locations`: List of secondary base URLs used to fetch the json schemas.
-These URLs will be used if the URL specified by `schema_location` did not have the required schema.
+- `additional_schema_locations`: List of secondary base URIs used to fetch the json schemas.
+These URIs will be used if the URI specified by `schema_location` did not have the required schema.
 The default is empty.
   This feature only works with imperative runs.
 - `ignore_missing_schemas`: Skip validation for resources without a schema.
 The